LucHermitte/local_vimrc/README.md

 The aim of `local_vimrc` is to apply settings on files from a same project.

-A project is defined by a root directory: everything under the root diretory belongs to the project.
+A project is defined by a root directory: everything under the root directory belongs to the project.
 No need to register every single file in the project, they all belong.